 What are the current scenarios of Coronavirus in Nepal?

-Nepal Government imposed a strict lockdown due to the 2nd case of COVID – 19 found in March.
-Nepal’s government had suspended on arrival visas and revoked all the expeditions to control the coronavirus pandemic.
-Then the nation turned into the lockdown for two months and put start the three-phase of restart protocols.
+Nepal Government imposed a strict lockdown due to the 2nd case of COVID–19 found in March.
+Nepal’s government suspended on-arrival visas and revoked all expeditions to control the coronavirus pandemic.
+Then the nation turned into a lockdown for two months and started the three-phase restart protocols.

-The government lifted lockdown in the less affected areas.
+The government lifted the lockdown in the less affected areas.
 In the first phase, the less affected regions like Kathmandu opened for the essential safety protocols.

 At the time, the Government of Nepal resumed international and domestic flights from 1st Sept 2020.
 From 17th Oct 2020, the government has opened up mountaineering and trekking activities by taking health safety measures.

 Meanwhile, the high-profile expedition team comprising the Prince of Bahrain was the triumphant ascension of the Lobuche Peak.
-It becomes the first ascend of the mountains in the fall.
+It becomes the first ascent of the mountains in the fall.
 The prince of Bahrain and his team will head for the Manaslu Expedition after the Lobuche Peak Climbing in the Everest region.

 What is the impact of Coronavirus on Nepal Tourism?

 Tourism is one of Nepal’s leading industries.
-The impact of coronavirus on Nepal tourism is estimated to be greater than the 2015 Nepal Earthquake.
+The impact of the coronavirus on Nepal tourism is estimated to be greater than the 2015 Nepal Earthquake.
 It would undoubtedly take considerable time to rebound back to its usual condition for the tourism industry.
 Nepal Tourism Board is gearing up to recover and plans to keep travelers and workers safe once the international restriction and lockdown ends.

 According to the tourism statistics of the Ministry of Culture, Tourism, and Civil Aviation, Nepal hosted 1.17 million tourists in 2018 and contributed 7.9% of the GDP.
 Likewise, Nepal welcomed 1.19 million international tourists in 2019.
-Nepal earns $4 million each year by granting Everest Expedition permits and total tourism revenue.
+Nepal earns $4 million annually by granting Everest Expedition permits and total tourism revenue.

-Nepal’s government planned to celebrate the year 2020 is as Visit Nepal Year.
+Nepal’s government planned to celebrate the year 2020 as Visit Nepal Year.
 It officially launched on 1st Jan the ‘Visit Nepal 2020’ campaign to bring 2 million tourists.
-Visit Nepal 2020 is supposed to have more jobs and revenue, but all of this has been demolished.
+Visit Nepal 2020 is supposed to have more jobs and revenue, but this has been demolished.